Arpit-0908/Amazon-Homepage-UI-Clone/README.md

-Here's your updated README with additional functionalities:

----

 # 🛒 Amazon India Homepage Clone

 A **homepage clone** of Amazon India, built for web development practice using **HTML, CSS, and JavaScript**.
 This project replicates the navigation bar, search bar, product categories, banners, and product listings.